Warriors rally to stun Rockets

 Lee (career-high 15 rebounds) and Green (11 rebounds) both completed double-doubles for the Warriors, who were thumped 127-101 at home by the Los Angeles Lakers last Christmas.
 The double-double was just the second in the career of Lee, a two-way player.
 He had his first earlier this season at New Orleans with 23 points and a then-career-high 11 rebounds.

-Harden shot well for the Rockets, scoring 24 points on 9-for-18 shooting and 6-for-10 on 3-pointers, but the Warriors effectively kept him off the free throw line (0 of 1) and trapped him into giving up the ball on most second-half possessions.
+Harden shot well for the Rockets, scoring 24 points on 9-for-18 shooting and 6-for-10 from 3-point range, but the Warriors effectively kept him off the free throw line (0 of 1) and trapped him into giving up the ball on most second-half possessions.
 Harden finished with a game-high 11 assists.

 Danuel House Jr. hit five 3-pointers to account for a majority of his 18 points for the Rockets, who had won their previous six road games.
-Clint Capela recorded a 10-point, 11-rebound double-double for Houston, while Westbrook collected a team-high 12 rebounds to complete a third Rockets' double-double.
+Clint Capela recorded a 10-point, 11-rebound double-double for Houston, while Westbrook collected a team-high 12 rebounds to complete a the team's third double-double.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)